argodev/argodev.github.io/technology/_posts/2015-03-11-fighting_with_hidden_characters.md

 layout:     post
 title:      Fighting with Hidden Characters
 date:       2015-03-11 12:00:00
-categories: Analysis
+categories: technology
+tags:
+- tr
-tags:       tr, sed
+- sed
+- analysis
 ---

 One of the projects I'm currently working on involves performing analysis over a number of different log files from an